-Bill was Landmark’s first full time craft trainee, he says: 'I first worked for Landmark as a labourer on the restoration of Belmont in Lyme Regis.
+Bill was Landmark’s first full-time craft trainee, he says: 'I first worked for Landmark as a labourer on the restoration of Belmont in Lyme Regis.
 I’d done general labouring on ordinary construction sites before, but this was totally different: the materials, the techniques, the skills and the change of pace were a real eye-opener; it all just felt more meaningful, somehow, and I was hooked.
 I loved how with heritage projects you can make your mark without compromising what has gone before.
 I stayed on with Landmark as an apprentice working on maintenance across the country, then Landmark found a supporter to fund my training.
 Thanks to her amazing generosity, I was able to do my NVQ, specialising in heritage carpentry and joinery.
-Now I’m fully qualified and am joining Landmark’s south west team as a craftsperson.'
+Now I’m fully qualified.'

 Bill is based in one of the adjoining barns at Gurney Manor, supporting surveyor Mark Cox in the Southwest region.